Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-In order to compare diffusion acquisition methods, an obvious practical question arises: What is the diffusion time in terms of the OGSE frequency (and vice-versa)?
+To compare pulse gradient with oscillating gradient methods, a practical question arises: What is the diffusion time in terms of the OGSE frequency (and vice-versa)?
 How can we plot results of both types of measurements in the same axes?